stevedekorte/vertex.js/README.txt

 ---------------

 1) if absent, install node.js
-2) in the vertex.js folder, run "node server.js".
+2) in the vertex.js folder, run:

+	node server.js

    Run "node server.js -help" for a list of command line options.

 DATABASE STRUCTURE
 ------------------